Pongal is a four-day annual celebration that holds a major position among the traditional festivals of India.

 Mainly for the Indian state of Tamil Nadu, Union Territory of Puducherry, Sri Lanka, Malaysia and which are Tamil speaking county.
 Besides the other western states, it is the harvest festival for Tamilians.

-It holds a significant religious value for people because it is an event that takes place to put into words the gratitude to Lord Sun for a flourishing harvest.
+In the same way, it holds a significant religious value for people because it is an event that takes place to put into words the gratitude to Lord Sun for a flourishing harvest.

-In general, Pongal in an annual Tamil festival that observes a grand festivity by Tamils, Hindu, Malaysian Indians, Sri Lankan Tamils, Indian Americans, Indian in Singapore, Indo-Mauritians, British Indians, Indo-Canadians, and Indian South Africans.
+However, Pongal in an annual Tamil festival that observes a grand festivity by Tamils, Hindu, Malaysian Indians, Sri Lankan Tamils, Indian Americans, Indian in Singapore, Indo-Mauritians, British Indians, Indo-Canadians, and Indian South Africans.

-The festival majorly takes place in Southern part of India.
+As an addition, the festival majorly takes place in Southern part of India.
 However, people from several regions celebrate the occasion.
 Alongside this, it is celebrated widely in the other states in the form of harvest festival and beginning of traditional New Year.

-The celebration of the festival involves thanking Sun for agricultural abundance.
+Also, the celebration of the festival involves thanking Sun for agricultural abundance.
 On this day, devotees present offerings to the Lord Sun in temples and express their thankfulness to the supreme deity for offering a good harvest and being the eternal source of energy and life.

 Along with this, the festival day preceding Pongal is known to people as Bhogi which corresponds with Lohri, the eccentric festival of Punjab.